Born in Pennsylvania in 1898, Alexander Calder was among America’s great twentieth-century artists.

 Brass Necklace, 1950, photographed by Alexander English.

-Calder’s jewellery was collected by art lovers, including an impressive roster of high-society names, but also by a wider, less moneyed audience.
+Calder’s jewellery was collected by art lovers and collectors, including an impressive roster of high-society names, but also by a wider less moneyed audience.
 Peggy Guggenheim was a great supporter of his art and wore his jewellery religiously.
-She commissioned a silver bedhead from Calder, which is currently on display, with a pair of Calder earrings on one side and Tanguy earrings on the other, as part of the Peggy Guggenheim Collection in Venice.
+She commissioned a silver bedhead from Calder, with a pair of Calder earrings on one side and Tanguy earrings on the other, as part of the Peggy Guggenheim Collection in Venice.
 Mary Rockefeller ‘required a little more elbow room’ at modern art exhibitions when she wore her Calder necklace with heart and harp motifs that flared at her sides.
 Jean Lipman, an important folk art collector, and the well-known curator of MoMA, Dorothy Miller, were also amongst Calder’s patrons.